My last post ended with this picture of my family room, which looks quite empty and ready for the built-in installation.

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.

-In this next picture, you can see the measurements I'm working with.
+In the following picture, you can see the measurements I'm working with.
 I know, it's old style, but that's the way I work.
-I guess it would be way easier with Sketch-up, but it would take me longer.
+It would be easier with Sketch-up, but it would take me longer.

 I headed to Home Depot with measurements in hand to get the material, mainly plywood, to build the carcasses for the base cabinets.
 I hate to deal with full sheets of plywood; I usually ask them to cut them to whatever measurement I need.

-My minivan rocks carrying this type of load! :D
+My minivan rocks carrying this type of load! 😀

 At home, I followed my cut list to cut all the material to start the building process.